Table Of Contents

 Tomb of Tu Duc Hue, Vietnam (also known as Khiêm Lăng) is one of the 7 appealing mausoleums on the outskirts of Hue imperial city.
 It lies in a wonderful pine valley of Duong Xuan Thuong Village (Thuong Ba Hamlet, Thuy Xuan Commune), about 8 km away from Hue city.

-Covering an area of 20 hectares, the Royal Tomb of Tu Duc accommodates 50 structures surrounded by a 1,500 m long wall, building from 1864 – 1867.
+Covering an area of 20 hectares, the Royal Tomb of Tu Duc accommodates 50 structures surrounded by a 1,500 m long wall, built from 1864 – 1867.

 Tu Duc Emperor Bio & History

 Tu Duc was the fourth emperor of the Nguyen Dynasty.
-He reigned for 36 years from 1847-1883, is the longest reigning Emperor of the Nguyen Dynasty.
+He reigned for 36 years from 1847-1883 and is the longest reigning Emperor of the Nguyen Dynasty.

 Although he was expertise in philosophy, oriental history, and literature, he did not succeed in ruling the country.
-Especially in the period of Vietnam encountering western developing capitalism.
+Especially in this period, Vietnam encountered western developing capitalism.

-However, as the end of the construction, the emperor seemed to be inspired by humility.
+However, at the end of the construction, the emperor seemed to be inspired by humility.
 He added the word “Khiem” (“modesty”) to all the names of constructions in the complex.